Well Pump Won't Turn On — 7 Causes & Fixes

 Step 1: Check the Breaker Panel First

 Before anything else, go to your electrical panel and find the well pump breaker.
 It is usually a double-pole 240V breaker labeled "Well Pump" or "Water Pump."
 Check if it is tripped (middle position) or off.
 Reset it once by flipping it fully off then back on.
 If it trips again immediately, stop — there is an electrical fault that needs diagnosis.
+For general guidance on maintaining your private well system, see the EPA's private wells overview.

 7 Causes of a Well Pump That Won't Start